teragrid/dgrid/docs/architecture/adr-007-trust-metric-usage.md

 ## Decision

-The trust metric capability is now available, yet, it still leaves the question of how should it be applied throughout Tendermint in order to properly track the quality of peers?
+The trust metric capability is now available, yet, it still leaves the question of how should it be applied throughout teragrid in order to properly track the quality of peers?

 ### Proposed Process